 Larger Delay Pedals with Expression

 The large format delay pedals almost always come with some kind of expression option.
 Many of these delay pedals also support a MIDI connection, which would be preferable to a simple expression pedal.
 On the negative side they're more expensive and bulkier on your pedalboard.

 We'll define large as anything bigger than the typical small Boss or Strymon pedal designs.
-The Boss DD-20, Line 6 DL4 and Strymon TimeLine are all good example of large delay pedals
+The Line 6 DL4 and Strymon TimeLine are good example of large delay pedals